tatsOre/feedback-board-app/README.md

-# Frontend Mentor - Product feedback app
+# Frontend Mentor - Product feedback app with NextJS/MongoDB

 This is a solution to the <a href="https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6" target="_blank">Product feedback app challenge on Frontend Mentor</a>.